 WHY SHE WAS SELECTED:

-Welge: What's your college plans?
+Welge: What's new with your recruiting?